Mental Health for PTA Leaders

 • Worked with the school counselor and physical education teacher to create tools to support students’ mental health, including relaxation stations, physical activities and healthy eating.

-• Utilizing feedback from the Community Needs Assessment, held a "Who's Who" night where the staff in our school responsible for academic support, mental wellness and family connections introduced themselves to our families.
+• Utilizing feedback from the community needs assessment, held a "Who's Who" night where the staff in our school responsible for academic support, mental wellness and family connections introduced themselves to our families.
 Worked with school counselors and bought age appropriate SEL books for each classroom-based teacher.

 • Organized monthly lunch bunches with parents to raise awareness of mental health issues and the impact of COVID-19 on students.

-• Created a Kindness Program that used books focused on SEL as a starting point and had parents and middle school students engage with the younger classrooms (K-5) to have discussions and activities to go with the book readings.
-Met regularly with middle school students who are part of the Kindness Team to discuss ways to create a better school climate where everyone can feel healthy and safe.
+• Created a kindness program that used books focused on SEL as a starting point and had parents and middle school students engage with the younger classrooms (K-5) to have discussions and activities to go with the book readings.
+Met regularly with middle school students who are part of the kindness team to discuss ways to create a better school climate where everyone can feel healthy and safe.

-• Created a Mental Health Toolkit that was published on their school system’s website and created a QR code for ease of access.
+• Created a mental health toolkit that was published on their school system’s website and created a QR code for ease of access.

-• Provided Healthy Minds materials in the office, at special events and directly from Guidance Counselors to families and students who came in for help.
+• Provided Healthy Minds materials in the office, at special events and directly from guidance counselors to families and students who came in for help.

 Additional Opportunities

 As a PTA leader, you are also well-positioned to help your school become part of the Grief-Sensitive Schools Initiative (GSSI), which seeks to better equip teachers to care for grieving students by introducing GrievingStudents.org and other valuable grief resources to local schools at no cost.
-You will already be doing some of this work by participating in the PTA Healthy Minds program, so why not look into taking it a step further?
-Go here to learn more about the process of becoming a Grief-Sensitive School.
-Have questions?
-Email nylfoundation@newyorklife.com.

 Healthy Minds Webinars